jonas-eschle/tf-pwa/docs/developer.rst

    Before the developing, creating a standalone enveriment is recommanded (see https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands for more).

-The main steps are similar as normal install, only two extra things need to be done.
+The main steps are similar to the normal installtion process, however two additonal steps are to be performed here.

-The first things is writing tests, and tests your code.
+The first thing is writing tests, and testing your code.
-We use pytest (https://docs.pytest.org/en/stable/) framework, You should install it.
+We use pytest (https://docs.pytest.org/en/stable/) framework for the same, it should be installed as well.

 .. code::

     conda install pytest pytest-cov pytest-benchmark

-The other things is `pre-commit`. it need for developing.
+The other thing is `pre-commit`. it is needed for developing.

 1. You can install `pre-commit` as